cs3org/OCM-API/IETF-RFC.md

 grant_type=authorization_code&
 client_id=receiver.example.org&
-code=ABCD1234
+code=my_secret_code
 ```

 The request MUST be signed using an HTTP Message Signature
 [RFC9421].
 The `client_id` identifies the Receiving Server and MUST be
-set to it’s fully qualified domain name.
+set to its fully qualified domain name.
 The `code` parameter carries
 the authorization code that was issued by the Sending Server in the
 Share Creation Notification.
 It is allowed to send the additional
-parameters defined in [RFC6749] for the authorization_code grant type,
+parameters defined in [RFC6749] for the `authorization_code` grant type,
 but they MUST be ignored.

 ##  Token Response

 If the request is valid and the code is accepted, the Sending Server
-MUST respond with HTTP 200 OK and a JSON object containing the issued
+MUST respond with HTTP 200 OK and a OAuth-compliant JSON object
-token:
+containing the issued token:

 ```
 {